Last Updated: March 9, 2022

 EC: And how is Wild Terrains doing now that travel is coming back!?

-LB: Our trips are almost sold out for the second half of 2021, and our 2022 trips are already half full.
+LB: Our trips are almost completely sold out for 2022 trips and we are in the process of finalizing our 2023 schedule and beginning to launch those trips.
 I think people really need something to look forward to on the calendar, so we’ve seen a lot of advanced planning and bigger groups of family and friends planning to travel together.

 EC: That’s so incredible!!
 And congratulations on launching a new online shop at the end of 2020!!
 What prompted you to offer these products in addition to the trips?